-The recent COVID-19 pandemic has drastically changed the way academic institutions operate worldwide (Ali, 2020; Maatuk et al., 2022).
+The recent COVID-19 pandemic has drastically changed the way academic institutions operate worldwide.
 Since students often gather in classrooms and laboratories for practical classes, it has become essential to implement crowd control measures to maintain a safe environment for everyone.
-Crowd control refers to the measures taken to manage and regulate the movement and behavior of large groups of people in public spaces (Manikanda Kumaran et al., 2020).
+Crowd control refers to the measures taken to manage and regulate the movement and behavior of large groups of people in public spaces.

-One of the most crucial measures is to limit the number of students allowed in a laboratory at any given time, which can help reduce the risk of transmission by ensuring that physical distancing measures are followed.
+One of the most crucial measures is to limit the number of students allowed in a university laboratory at any given time, which can help reduce the risk of transmission by ensuring that physical distancing measures are followed.

 Additionally, another measure that has been widely implemented is the use of temperature screening to ensure that no one with a fever or elevated body temperature enters the laboratory.
 This is done by measuring the body temperature of each individual and comparing it to a set threshold.
-Effective implementation of these crowd control measures is vital in ensuring that the virus is not spread among learners, as well as instructors and other staff members who are present in the laboratory.
-By implementing these measures, academic institutions can help prevent the spread of the virus and ensure that students can continue to learn in a safe and healthy environment (Chaturvedi et al., 2021; Maatuk et al., 2022).
+Effective implementation of these crowd control measures is vital in ensuring that the virus is not spread among learners, as well as instructors and other staff members who are present in the university laboratory.
+By implementing these measures, academic institutions can help prevent the spread of the virus and ensure that students can continue to learn in a safe and healthy environment.

 However, there are several problems associated with the existing methods of implementing crowd control measures in university laboratories.
 Firstly, limiting the number of students allowed in the laboratory at any given time can be challenging to enforce.
-Some students may not adhere to the rules and may try to sneak into the laboratory, which increases the risk of crowding and makes it difficult to maintain social distancing (Poongothai et al., 2018).
+Some students may not adhere to the rules and may try to sneak into the laboratory, which increases the risk of crowding and makes it difficult to maintain social distancing.

 Secondly, monitoring the body temperature of students can be time-consuming and may require additional personnel.
 It is also possible for individuals with the virus to be asymptomatic and not exhibit a fever, making this measure less effective in identifying potential carriers of the virus.
 Lastly, some institutions may not have the necessary resources and equipment to implement these measures effectively.
-This can lead to a lack of consistency in the implementation of these measures across different laboratories and departments, which can increase the risk of virus spread (Ali, 2020).
+This can lead to a lack of consistency in the implementation of these measures across different laboratories and departments, which can increase the risk of virus spread.